DenisKozarezov/ws-battleship/README.md

 Implemented Features:
 * Dedicated Go server for game logic and matchmaking
 * WebSocket connections for real-time sync
 * Terminal clients with interactive UI.
 No ReactJS, no Angular or any frontend.
-Just poor terminal.
+Just pure terminal.

 ## Usage